 Field service organizations are facing a skill building and training challenge like no other.
-An aging workforce coupled with COVID-related layoffs and early retirements has left many field service operations suffering an acute knowledge loss.
+An aging workforce of field technicians coupled with COVID-related layoffs and early retirements has left many field service operations suffering an acute knowledge loss.

 While the human resources to onboard and upskill new field engineers might be missing, technical documentation is a great asset that can be used to enable these technicians.
 Aligned with the latest learning trends and best practices, technical documentation delivered via Content Technologies can be the secret weapon that helps field service organizations overcome their skill gap challenge.

 Here are the four steps you can take today to bridge the gap and bring innovation to the enablement of your technicians.